 How is a spinal cord injury typically diagnosed?

 When spinal cord injury is suspected, immediate medical attention is imperative.
 Usually, spinal cord injuries are diagnosed by seeing which vertebrae of your spinal cord were injured or disrupted.

-Neurologic evaluation – This is where your physican will do a thorough assessment of your symptoms.
+Neurologic evaluation – This is where your physician will do a thorough assessment of your symptoms.
 They will likely examine your mental status, as well as your motor and sensory functions.
-Once the evaluation is complete, your physican will be able to make a proper diagnosis.
+Once the evaluation is complete, your physician will be able to make a proper diagnosis.

 Quadriplegia (Tetraplegia) – The partial or complete loss of feeling and use of all limbs and torso.

-Paraplegia – The loss of motor or sensory functions below the waste.
+Paraplegia – The loss of motor or sensory functions below the waist.